data.join

 nodes: matched-orders: type: data.join config: join_type: inner left_key: id right_key: customer_id

-edges: - customers.output -> matched-orders.left - orders.output -> matched-orders.rightLeft join
+edges: - "customers.output -> matched-orders.left" - "orders.output -> matched-orders.right"Left join

 Section titled “Left join”Returns all rows from the left table.
 Right-side columns are null when no match exists.